mdbiscan/restbound/README.md

 # restbound
 A node-fetch wrapper for REST endpoints returning JSONAPI. `Restbound` is a JS Class, each instantiation points towards an endpoint.

+See `node-fetch` for more info and API: https://www.npmjs.com/package/node-fetch

 ## Installation
 `npm install restbound --save`